How to Pass a Continuing Disability Review in New York Image

 We’re Here to Help You Through the Process

 Continuing disability reviews can be stressful, even if your condition hasn’t improved.
 The application and appeals processes are complex.
-An experienced Social Security disability lawyer can help you understand your rights and build the strongest possible case.
+An experienced New York Social Security disability attorney can help you understand your rights and build the strongest possible case.

 At Fusco, Brandenstein & Rada, P.C., we assist clients with all aspects of the SSDI process, from initial application to continuing disability reviews and appeals.
-Let us put our knowledge to work for you.
+Let us put our knowledge to work and answer your questions.
 Call 516-496-0400 or contact us online today for a free consultation with a member of our legal team.

 Available To Clients 24/7